Skip to content

 RegisterSupply

-SupplyAlreadyExistsError, InvalidSupplyNameError, InvalidSupplyKindError, Unauthorized.
-A duplicate (scope, kind, name) registration succeeds at the aggregate (different stream) but fails at projection-insert time on the UNIQUE INDEX; the operator de-registers the duplicate via a future deregister slice.
+SupplyAlreadyExistsError, SupplyFacilityNotFoundError, SupplyContainingAssetNotFoundError, InvalidSupplyNameError, InvalidSupplyKindError, Unauthorized.
+A duplicate active (facility_code, containing_asset_id, kind, name) registration succeeds at the aggregate (different stream) but fails at projection-insert time on the partial UNIQUE INDEX; the projection swallows the conflict with a WARN log so the worker keeps advancing.
+The duplicate event stays in the audit log; the operator can deregister one via DeregisterSupply and re-register cleanly (the partial index excludes Decommissioned rows from uniqueness).

 MarkSupplyAvailable / DegradeSupply / MarkSupplyUnavailable / MarkSupplyRecovering / RestoreSupply